Providing paid vacation for your employees in Nova Scotia | CFIB

 - Included with the employee’s hourly rate on every pay cheque

-- If an employee is terminated the vacation pay must be received within one week of termination.
+- If an employee is terminated the vacation pay must be received within 10-days of termination.

 The employer must make it clear to each employee how they are being paid their vacation pay.
 The employer can do this by: